SE-Processor-Fuzzing/control-hazard-analyzer/docs/usage/Analyze.md

 ```

 ### Tests directory
 Specify the path to the directory containing the tests.
-By default, tests are expected in the `tests` directory.
+By default, tests are expected in the `chapy-tests` directory.
 Directory should contain one or more test files written in `C language`.
 #### Usage example:
 ```shell
 # Use tests from "testsDir" directory